pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 # and please remove these comments before submitting for review.
 ---

 When we launched [Resource Search for Pulumi Cloud](/blog/pulumi-insights) in April we extended the capability of Pulumi Cloud beyond just managing infrastructure as code to managing your cloud footprint.
 Today, we're excited to announce that we are taking this a step further and exposing a much larger set of data to search over: resource properties.
-Pulumi Property Search enables you to search on a wide array of resource properties, everything from instance type, to database version, to region and availability zone, to if resources are open to the internet.
+Pulumi Property Search enables you to search on a wide array of resource properties, everything from instance type, to database version, to region and availability zone, to whether resources are open to the internet.

 <!--more-->